* Text only available in Spanish

 Academic Career Paths

-Furthermore, the Master's Degree for Admission to the Bar gives access to an official doctorate programme, pursuant to current regulations.
+Furthermore, the Master's Degree for Admission to the Bar gives access to an official doctorate program, pursuant to current regulations.